syntasso/workshop/enhancing-a-promise/README.md

 1. An API that the resource can be found under.
 This is `example.promise.syntasso.io/v1` in our Postgres promise (see `spec.xaasCrd.spec.group` in the Promise manifest).
 1. A kind which points to a specific promise.
 In this case it will be `postgres` (see `spec.xaasCrd.spec.name` in the Promise manifest).
 1. A unique name and namespace combination.
 1. Any required fields in defined the in our Promise `spec`.
-These can be found in the `xaasCrd` section of the Ppromise (more specifically under the `openAPIV3Schema` spec).
+These can be found in the `xaasCrd` section of the Promise (more specifically under the `openAPIV3Schema` spec).

 You can define and apply this request in a single command as shown below: